burke-md/compilerOptimizerTest/README.md

 # Compiler optimizer test

-This repo will experiement with deployment and transaction costs of a ERC20 token based on compiler settings.
+This repo is an experiement based on the deployment and transaction costs a smart contract.
+By altering the compiler optimizer settings we will see the gas costs inverse relationship between calling a function becoming cheaper and deployment becoming more expensive.